-Starting with Release 5.5, the Global Call Classification can be administered by setting the USA Default Algorithm field to 'n' on the system Parameters OCM Call Classification form.
+The Global Call Classification can be administered by setting the USA Default Algorithm field to 'n' on the system Parameters OCM Call Classification form.
 Global Call Classification uses the TN744D (or later) and TN 2182B (or later) call classifiers.

 If Call Classification after Answer Supervision is enabled, the ECS will not use a call classifier and will instead only rely on network answer supervision to determine whether the call is answered.
 If Answer Machine Detection is requested for the call, the ECS will attach a call classifier after answer supervision has been received.